Wildlife of Mauritius: Freshwater fauna

 Another indigenous dweller of Mauritian rivers and lakes is the eel.
 It is not very often seen and prefers to stay in crevices or hide under rocks.
 Eels spend most of their time in fresh water but go back to the sea, where they come from, to reproduce.
 Mauritian eels, like those from Madagascar, Réunion, Seychelles and East Africa, have their breeding grounds in the Nazareth Trough, an ocean trench situated between longitudes 60-65 °E and latitudes 10-20 °S. Eels can wriggle across land, and this perhaps explains why eels are found in some isolated ponds of Mauritius.
 There are three varieties of eels on the island.
 Two of them are found in Madagascar, Reunion and Africa, while the third one is present in the Seychelles.
 Most probably, the commonest eel is the marbled eel.
 Eels can grow quite big, if they cannot find a way to go back to the sea.
 This perhaps explains why some very big eels have been caught in Mauritius, notably at La Ferme reservoir.
 In Rodrigues an eel more than 2 metres long was caught in a spring, in the heart of a forest, at Cascade-Pigeon.
 It is believed that the eel was 100 years old.
 There is a theory that eels play an important role in ecosystems; they prevent springs from drying up.
 All three Mauritian species take a silvery colour when they go back to the sea.

 Shrimps are common on the banks of most rivers.
 There are about six varieties of shrimps, and some of them are endemic.
-One type of shrimp is the chevrette grand bras.
+One type of shrimp is the camaron.
 This shrimp has a transparent body speckled with tiny reddish-brown or black spots.
 The female, smaller than the male, has two pincers of equal length but of a thinner size.
 Another type is the crevette chevaquine.
 It prefers to live near estuaries.
+Four varieties are endemic.
+They are the chevrette sonz, Caridina mauritii, the betangue and the petit chevrette.